noahehall/theBookOfNoah/0current/aws/0storage.md

 - ALWAYS
   - use an IAM user to make authenticated requests (i.e. never the root user)
+  - understand your availability requires in the design phase
 - SOMETIMES
   - prevent objects from being modified by the `anonymouse user`
     - do not implement bucket policiess that allow anonymouse public writes to buckets